-1. Communications with The Public (个)
+1 Communications with the Public

-1.1.
-Q: Does the PhAMA Code regulate communications with the public?

-A: No. The PhAMA Code covers interactions with healthcare professionals and the promotion of pharmaceutical products.
-Where direct promotion to the public, patient organization, medical institution is allowed, this is covered by local laws, regulations and/or relevant Codes of practice.
-Member companies should of course, comply with these local laws, regulations and/or Codes.
+- Q. Does the PhAMA Code regulate communications with the public? - A. No. The PhAMA Code covers interactions with healthcare professionals and the promotion of pharmaceutical products.
+Where direct promotion to the public, patient organization, medical institution is allowed, this is covered by local laws, regulations and/or relevant codes of practice.
+Member companies should of course, comply with these local laws, regulations and/or codes.

-Note: This is addressed in Article 1 of the Provision of the Code.
+This is addressed in section 1 of the Provision of the Code.

-1.2.
-Q: Does Medicine Advertisement Board's (MAB) approval take precedence over the PhAMA Code of Conduct even if the advertisement is not in the spirit of the Code?

-A: The Ethics & Marketing Practices Committee reviews and deliberates each case based on its merits irrespective of MAB's approval.
+- Q. Does Medicine Advertisement Board's (MAB) approval take precedence over the PhAMA Code of Conduct even if the advertisement is not in the spirit of the Code? - A. The Ethics & Marketing Practices Committee reviews and deliberates each case based on its merits irrespective of MAB's approval.
 Such matters should be forwarded to the Ethics Case Review Committee, via the normal complaint processes.